Stanley depth and the lcm-lattice: Preliminaries

 \subsection{Finite lattices and semilattices}

-A \emph{(join-)semilattice} $L$ is a partially ordered set $(L,\leq)$ such that, for any $P,Q \in L$, there is a unique least upper bound $P\vee Q$ called the join of $P$ and $Q$.
+Let us recall some definitions and facts about finite lattices and semilattices.
+We refer the reader to \cite{DP} for more background information.
+A \emph{join-semilattice} $L$ is a partially ordered set $(L,\leq)$ such that, for any $P,Q \in L$, there is a unique least upper bound $P\vee Q$ called the join of $P$ and $Q$.
 A \emph{lattice} is a join-semilattice $L$ with the additional property that for any $P,Q \in L$, there is a unique greatest lower bound $P \wedge Q$ called the meet of $P$ and $Q$.
-One can also define meet-semilattices in the obvious way.
-However, in the present paper we will never consider meet-semilattices, hence in the sequel \emph{the term semilattice always refers to a join-semilattice}.

-We are mainly interested in \emph{finite} semilattices.
-Every finite semilattice has a unique maximal element $\hat{1}$.
-Moreover, a finite semilattice is a lattice if and only if it has a minimal element.
-So we can associate to every finite semilattice $\slat$ a canonical lattice $\lat := \slat \cup \set{\hat{0}}$ by adjoining a minimal element $\hat{0}$.
-Unless stated otherwise, all semilattices in the sequel will be assumed to be finite and $\lat$ will always denote the associated lattice.
+Every finite join-semilattice has a unique maximal element $\hat{1}$.
+Moreover, a finite join-semilattice is a lattice if and only if it has a minimal element.
+So we can associate to every finite join-semilattice $\slat$ a canonical lattice $\lat := \slat \cup \set{\hat{0}}$ by adjoining a minimal element $\hat{0}$.
+All lattices and semilattices in the sequel will be assumed to be finite.

-We say that an element $N \in L$ \emph{covers} another element $M \in L$, if $M < N$ and there exists no other element $N' \in L$, such that $M < N' < N$.
+We say that an element $a \in L$ \emph{covers} another element $b \in L$, if $b < a$ and there exists no other element $c \in L$, such that $b < c < a$.
 An element is called an \emph{atom} if it covers the minimal element $\hat{0}$ in $\lat$.
 Equivalently, the atoms are the minimal elements of $\slat$ (in the sense that there are no smaller elements).
 We call $L$ \emph{atomistic}, if every element can be written as a join of atoms.